phitsc/farrmultimonitor/Deploy/readme.txt

 Version history
 ================
-0.4.0
+1.0.0 - 28.
+April 2008
-- added option to resize FARR to a certain percentage of the respective screen's width
+- added option to resize FARR to a certain percentage of the screen's width when it's activated
-- added hotkeys Win + 1 ..
-Win + 0 to resize FARR to a certain percentage of the screen's width
+- added hotkeys Win + Ctrl + 1 ..
+0 to resize FARR to a certain percentage of the screen's width

-0.3.0
+0.3.0 - 13.
+October 2008
 - fixes 'displaying FARR on monitor with active window doesn't work anymore'

 0.2.0